vibraphone/vtk-book/VTKBook/05Chapter5.md

 ### Vectors

 Vector data is data with a magnitude and direction.
 In three dimensions this is represented as a triplet of values (u, v, w).
 Examples of vector data include flow velocity, particle trajectory, wind motion, and gradient function.
+Note that if you apply a transform (especially rotation but sometimes also scaling), you may also need to apply the same transform to any vector attributes.

 ### Tensors

 Tensors are complex mathematical generalizations of vectors and matrices.
 A tensor of rank k can be considered a k-dimensional table.
 A tensor of rank 0 is a scalar, rank 1 is a vector, rank 2 is a matrix, and a tensor of rank 3 is a three-dimensional rectangular array.
 Tensors of higher rank are k-dimensional rectangular arrays.

 General tensor visualization is an area of current research.
-Efforts thus far have been focused on two-dimensional, rank 2 tensors, which are 3 x 3 matrices.
-The most common form of such tensors are the stress and strain tensors, which represent the stress and strain at a point in an object under load.
+Efforts thus far have been focused on two-dimensional, rank 2 tensors, which are matrices (and since VTK datasets always use 3-dimensional point coordinates, they are 3x3 matrices).
+The most common form of such tensors are the stress and strain tensors, which represent the stress and strain at a point (or over a cell) in an object under load.
 VTK only treats real-valued, symmetric 3 x 3 tensors.
+Note that if you apply a transform (especially rotation but sometimes also scaling), you may also need to apply the same transform to any tensor attributes.
+Rank 2 tensor data is frequently decomposed using singular value decomposition (SVD) into eigenvalues and eigenvectors to identify the principale axes along which the tensor field changes and to classify regions where a field such as stress or strain has a constant gradient flow (i.e., is positive definite, negative definite, or semidefinite).

 ### Normals